EliasMnds/LimpezaDeDados_Com_Pandas_Python/README.md

 generally, data points that are inconsistent with the remaining data distribution are often noisy.
 Such data points are referred to as outliers.
 It is, however, dangerous to assume that such data points are always caused by errors.
-For example, a record representing credit card fraud is likely to be inconsistent with respect to the patterns in most of the (normal) data but should not be removed as “incorrect” data.
+For example, a record

+Data Mining : The Text Book ( Charu C. Aggarwal ) representing credit card fraud is likely to be inconsistent with respect to the patterns in most of the (normal) data but should not be removed as “incorrect” data.
-3. Scaling and normalization: The data may often be expressed in very diﬀerent scales (e.g., age and salary).
+4. Scaling and normalization: The data may often be expressed in very diﬀerent scales (e.g., age and salary).
 This may result in some features being inadvertently weighted too much so that the other features are implicitly ignored.
 Therefore, it is important to normalize the diﬀerent features.